tutorial

 Document Your Current Tools

-List the applications your team uses daily.
-The tools you need to connect will determine which automation platform fits best.
+List the applications the team uses daily.
+The tools organizations need to connect will determine which automation platform fits best.
 Common categories include:

 • Communication (Slack, Teams, email)